nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-salesforce.md

     ```

 4. Set up your browser to access Nuxeo for Salesforce from within Salesforce.
-    If you're using Firefox browser, you don't need to configure it.
-However with Chrome, here are the guidelines to allow the access:
     1. Authorize `Popups` from Salesforce (to allow OAuth execution).
     2. Go to `[https://NUXEO_URL/nuxeo]` and allow Chrome to access in HTTPS your Nuxeo server.